 Shareholder Protection

-Shareholder protection allows business owners to buy shares back from any partner who is diagnosed with a critical or terminal illness, or dies.
+Shareholder protection allows business owners to buy shares back from a co-shareholder who is diagnosed with a critical or terminal illness, or dies.
 This policy helps surviving owners stay in control and minimises disruption to the business.

 Why shareholder protection matters

-Dealing with ownership in a company can be difficult in the event of an untimely death or illness.
+Dealing with ownership in a company can be difficult in the event of death or illness.

 A shareholder arrangement sets out how the shares should be valued and gives the surviving shareholders the right to buy the shares, or the outgoing shareholder the right to sell.